alimohammadiamirhossein/cora/assets/ARGS_README.md

 # Arguments
 This is a description to provide details about arguments of Cora.
-Cora is a new image editing method that enables flexible and accurate edits—like pose changes, object insertions, and background swaps—using only 4 diffusion steps.
 It is implemented by Amir Alimohammadi.

 ## 📂 Directory layout
 ```